vinaylingam/ender-games-python/README.md

-# mb-arena-helper
+# helper
-Bot to organize boosted Miniboss and Arena for EPIC RPG Discord Bot
+Bot to organize boosted Miniboss and Arena for EPIC RPG Discord Bot and help managing clan donations for Anigame discord bot